 • collaborating representatives of multiple stakeholders within a market and others

-As can be seen at each of their respective websites Alice Gosfield and Jim Reinertsen individually, are internationally sought after, dynamic presenters.
-Still, as the forces to be brought to bear to advance quality multiply, many of the presentations they do separately are also complementary when presented together.
+As can be seen at each of our respective websites Alice Gosfield and Jim Reinertsen individually, are internationally sought after, dynamic presenters.
+Still, as the forces to be brought to bear to advance quality and value multiply, many of the presentations we do separately are also complementary when presented together.
 For example, Jim’s presentations on patient safety often raise questions about the kind of gainsharing programs the fraud and abuse laws now allow, a topic Alice discusses.
 Her presentations on clinical integration under the antitrust laws necessarily involve the types of clinical initiatives Jim elucidates.
-We encourage your review of the topics on which they present separately in order to customize an effective program for your group.
-In addition to these increasingly popular synergies, they also offer formally structured joint presentations.
+We encourage your review of the topics on which we present separately in order to customize an effective program for your group.
+In addition to these increasingly popular synergies, we also offer formally structured joint presentations.

-Their unique joint offerings, described below, bring to bear a deep appreciation of the challenges of evidence based medicine, complex adaptive systems theory, and regulatory and legal barriers and constraints which they combine into practical approaches to making genuine change by recognizing the fundamental role of the doctor-patient relationship and how it drives other aspects of the system.
-Meeting the quality challenge turns, in part, on a real understanding of the current systems for payment, clinical processes of care, information reporting, performance measurement, liability, and organizational design.
-Jim and Alice are particularly well suited to address these issues in distinct, entertaining, and illuminating presentations.
+Our unique joint offerings, described below, bring to bear a deep appreciation of the challenges of evidence based medicine, complex adaptive systems theory, a deep understanding of physician thinking, and highly expert knowledge of regulatory and legal barriers and constraints which we combine into practical approaches to making genuine change.
+We recognize and address the essential role of the doctor-patient relationship and how it is a fundamental platform upon which to leverage other changes, including team approaches to care delivery.
+Meeting the quality and value challenge turns, in part, on a real understanding of the current systems for payment, clinical processes of care, information reporting, performance measurement, liability, and organizational design.
+With our different training and experiences, we are particularly well suited to address these issues in distinct, entertaining, and illuminating presentations.

 The following six topic areas represent currently popular selections:

-1. Particularly for hospitals, finding ways to successfully engage physicians in a shared quality agenda is a critical ongoing challenge.
-Jim has been lead and Alice one of four faculty for the Institute for Healthcare Improvement (IHI) in presenting a program over two full-days on these issues.
-Alice and Jim are available to do a shorter version of the program which presents a contextual framework for culture change and a way to develop a practical, focused, customized plan for physician engagement.
-The framework includes six specific issues which must be addressed, techniques for success, and tools for the implementation of an engagement plan.
-The background for this work is available in the White Paper they co-authored for the IHI program “Engaging With Physicians in A Shared Quality Agenda.”
+1. Particularly for hospitals, finding ways to successfully engage physicians in transformational quality improvement is a critical ongoing challenge.
+We have presented for the Institute for Healthcare Improvement’s programs over two full-days on these issues.
+We are available to do a shorter version of the program which presents a contextual framework for culture change and a way to develop a practical, focused, customized plan for physician engagement centered around clinical integration.
+We still offer a framework which includes six specific issues which must be addressed, techniques for success, and tools for implementation.
+The background for this work is available in the White Papers we have co-authored, “Engaging With Physicians in A Shared Quality Agendapdf image and “Achieving Clinical Integration With Highly Engaged Physicians.”

 1. As the pressures on hospitals and physicians increase for demonstrated high quality performance, which increasingly is reported publicly and the failure of which can create legal liability as well, hospitals and physicians have no choice but to find creative, practical ways to work together to improve quality using UFT-A principles and more.
 We have always believed that hospitals and physicians will have to find ways to collaborate more deeply to truly advance quality .
 How to work together to improve quality and advance both hospitals’ and physicians’ positions economically without fear of legal reprisal, is a particular focus of our new presentations, reflecting the work in “In Common Cause for Quality”.
 These offerings address